Culture & History

 The Wedding of Palo (Palos Brudefaerd), a video by Knud Rasmussen, 1935.

 This fictionalized documentary was filmed with Ammassilik (East Greenland) natives and records Greenlandic life in the 1930's.
 Kayaking legend Manasse Mathaeussen is reported to have performed some of the rough-water kayaking stunt work.
 In addition to a wealth of cultural information, and scenes of kayaks and umiaks, there is enough kayaking footage, including close-up scenes of a partial sliding stroke, to keep Greenland-style kayakers very interested.
 Subtitles in English.
-No longer available.
-If anyone knows of a supplier for this video please contact us.
+Details from Amazon.

 A portal to Greenland's culture on the internet.
 The aim of Culture Greenland is to maintain a large list of web sites with topics on Greenland's culture.
 Also of interest is the National Image Database of Greenland.
 Search on "kajak" for a number of old kayak images.
 Another feature, currently under construction, is the National Sound Database of Greenland.